Publication on Advanced Materials

 The group has frequent interactions with students from high school.
 The Physics Department of Unimore hosts students in several occasions to introduce them to scientific research.
 Students can stay for a single day or longer periods depending on the proposed activities.
 One of the students who visited the group, Aleksandar Glišić, is acknowledged for precious contributions to the present website.

-Righi’s group participated also to Unimore Orienta (2019, 2018, 2017 editions), where students from high school visit the University in an “Open day” event.
-They can meet members of the computational materials and tribology group presenting some highlights of the research.
+Righi’s group participated in “Open day” events, where students can meet members of the computational materials and tribology group presenting some highlights of the research.

 The study Interfacial Charge Density and Its Connection to Adhesion and Frictional Forces was published on Physical Review Letters in 2018.
 The connection between tribological and electronic properties of interfaces has become clear with the contribution of the Unimore researchers Michael Wolloch, Paolo Restuccia, Giacomo Levita and M. Clelia Righi.